dansmyers/Simulation/Sprint-4-Continuous_Probability_and_Queueing/Deliverables/README.md

-Honor Code Statment "On my honor I have not given nor recieved not witnessed any unauthorized asistance on this work."
+Honor Code Statment "On my honor I have not given nor recieved not witnessed any unauthorized assistance on this work."

 I have worked on this project with Jacob and Maria.